TouK/nussknacker/engine/flink/management/periodic/README.md

 ## Usage

-- Implement `ProcessManagerProvider` using `PeriodicProcessManagerProvider`.
+- Implement `DeploymentManagerProvider` using `PeriodicDeploymentManagerProvider`.
 Following components need to provided:
   - Underlying engine, currently only Flink is supported.
   - Optional `SchedulePropertyExtractor` to determine how to construct an instance of a periodic property.
 By default a cron expression set in process properties is used to describe when a process should be run.
   - Optional `EnrichDeploymentWithJarDataFactory` if you would like to, for example, extend process configuration, by default nothing is done.
-- Add service provider with your `ProcessManagerProvider` implementation.
+- Add service provider with your `DeploymentManagerProvider` implementation.